PaloAltoNetworks/panos-monitor/README.md

 ### 4. Viewing Data and Graphs

 * The **Dashboard** will automatically update at the interval you specified in Settings, showing the latest statistics for all devices.
 * Click on any firewall's **IP address** to navigate to its detail page.
-Here you can view historical graphs and use the timeframe selector at the top to switch between recent high-detail data and long-term summarized trends.
+Here you can view a summary table of peak statistics, see historical graphs, and use the timeframe selector at the top to switch between recent high-detail data and long-term summarized trends.

-### 5. Exporting to PDF
+### 5. Exporting Peak Stats to CSV

+* On any firewall's detail page, you can export the summary table of peak statistics to a CSV file by clicking the **'Export Table to CSV'** button.

+### 6. Exporting PDF Reports

 * Navigate to the **Manage Firewalls** page and use the **Export PDF Report** dropdown to generate a report.
-You can choose from several timeframes for either raw data or summarized averages.
+You can choose from three categories of reports (Table Only, Graphs Only, Combined) across multiple timeframes.

 ---
 ## How It Works